-Updates to Magisk, the universal systemless interface and the infamous root solution for Android are no less than exciting.
-The tool’s creator John Wu (topjohnwu) has released Magisk v23.
-This latest version of Magisk fixes the dreaded SafetyNet API error, carries bug fixes, and sadly drops support for pre-Android 5.0 devices.
+Updates to Magisk, the universal systemless interface and the infamous root solution for Android, are no less than exciting.
+Magisk’s creator John Wu (topjohnwu) has released Magisk v23 update.
+This latest version of Magisk fixes the dreaded SafetyNet API error, carries bug fixes, and drops support for pre-Android 5.0 devices.

 You can now download Magisk 23.0 and install it to root your Android device.
 Users running the previous version can easily update to this new and latest version of Magisk by following the instructions provided on this page.

 The announcement of Magisk 23.0 came it on May 12 through the developer on Twitter.
 To recap, the previous release (Magisk v22) brought a significant change merging both the Magisk installer and the Magisk Manager app into a single package.
 Further, it also added support for the Magisk App Hiding technique to work on devices running Android versions as low as Android 5.0.

 Unlike most previous major releases, version 23 does not bring many user-facing changes.
 But it does carry a few major changes that are worth noting, as well general bug fixes and under-the-hood improvements.
 So let’s talk a bit about these key changes first.